hemon/phpio/README.md

 # PHPIO
+Cross request trace for PHP,like google's dapper,twitter's zipkin.
-PHPIO is prism for php. it's base on [aop-php](http://aop-php.github.com) extension. focus on monitoring IO operation, such like MySQL, Memcache, Redis, APC and so on.
+it's base on [AOP-PHP](http://aop-php.github.com) extension. focus on trace IO operation, such like MySQL, Memcache, Redis, APC and so on.

 * Common
 connection's host and port, call trace, function args, response and error message.